Reviews for Ground Floor Theatre Performances

 GIBBERISH MOSTLY by local playwright Max Langert shows us autism from the inside.
 The script has an economical sound and feel but leaves the audience weeping through the last half of the 90-minute story.

 Gibberish Mostly is a wrenching play by local playwright Max Langert showing us autism from the inside.
 More than that, it is a gem of a play directed by Lisa Scheps to celebrate the reopening of Ground Floor Theatre (GFT) after 20 months of the City of Austin's blockage for permit violations and interminable waits for new permits.
-Through it all, the GFT owners, Lisa Scheps and Patti Neff Tiven, have been unwavering in …
+Through it all, the GFT owners, Lisa Scheps and Patti Neff Tiven, have been unwavering in their …

 Read more »